verificatie/nl-wallet-verificatie/README.md

 Besides that, the development setup runs without using TLS.
 Therefore, the feature `allow_http_return_url` enables the possibility to use a return URL with the scheme `http` (while normally `https` is only allowed).

+The local wallet can be connected to Sentry for crash and error reporting by setting the `SENTRY_DSN` environment variable.

 Additionally, the `wallet` crate offers the `config_env` feature to aid during local development, which does the following: